CMMC Compliance Checklist – Update Sept. 2024

 Look ahead at the requirements you’ll face.

-If you need to achieve Level 1 certification, you’ll need to meet 17 Federal Acquisition Regulation (FAR) requirements.
+To achieve Level 1 certification, you’ll need to meet 17 Federal Acquisition Regulation (FAR) requirements.

-If you need to achieve Level 2, you’ll need to meet all 110 practices of NIST SP 800-171.
+To achieve Level 2, you’ll need to meet all 110 practices of NIST SP 800-171.
 These are the same requirements that have already existed for DoD contractors as part of DFARS.
 NIST SP 800-171 is the basis for calculating your SPRS (Supplier Performance Risk System) score.
 You can think of these NIST requirements as your CMMC compliance checklist.

 Creating a Secure Environment

 Your CUI and FCI need to exist in an environment that meets CMMC requirements.
-One simple way to do this: use a cloud service.
-Make sure your provider meets all Federal Risk and Authorization Management Program (FedRAMP) guidelines.
+The easiest way to do this is to use a cloud service.
+Make sure your Cloud provider meets all Federal Risk and Authorization Management Program (FedRAMP) guidelines.
 FedRAMP provides a systematic, standardized approach to cloud service security authorizations.

 What Happens If You Fail a CMMC Assessment?

-CMMC certification calls for advanced cyber protections.
-If you’re not working with CMMC experts to supply the right technical solutions, there’s a chance of failing your initial assessment.
-If the CMMC-AB declines to certify your organization, you will have 90 days to take corrective measures and resubmit the additional evidence for review.
+If the CMMC-AB does not certify your organization, you will have 90 days to fix the issues.
+After that, you can resubmit the additional evidence for review.
 If you’re in this situation, Core Business Solutions can help.

 Our CORE Vault™ gives you everything you need to achieve CMMC certification in one cloud-based solution.
 This cloud-based enclave comes ready-made to store and share FCI/CUI in a compliant environment.
-You will also receive the CORE Security Suite, including automated forms, customizable policy templates, and a score calculator to assess your readiness level.
-Our CMMC experts will provide all the support you need for full compliance.
+You will also get the CORE Security Suite.